 9. Utilize Brain Breaks to Regain Focus

 Information overload is real.
-Do you know that your brains need to communicate signals to your sensory receptors to store new information?
-This process can be hindered by stress.
+Do you know that your brain needs to communicate signals to your sensory receptors to store new information?

-Your brains automatically shut down when you are anxious, confused, or overwhelmed.
+Your brain automatically shuts down when you are anxious, confused, or overwhelmed.
 You can notice these among learners during a long lecture.
-They will stop paying rapt attention to what’s being taught.
-They can’t just retain information in their memory storage device.
+They will stop paying attention to what’s being taught.

 10. Stay Hydrated